katehuntsman/midterm/CLASSIFICATION_PROJECT.md

 ---

 ### Section 3.
 Feature Selection and Justification
-- 3.1 Choose two to four features to use as input for classification.
+- 3.1 Choose features and target
+  - Select two or more input features (numerical for regression, numerical and/or categorical for classification)
+  - Select a target variable (as applicable)
+    - Regression: Continuous target variable (e.g., price, temperature).
+    - Classification: Categorical target variable (e.g., gender, species).
+    - Clustering: No target variable.
-- 3.2 Justify your selection with reasoning.
+  - Justify your selection with reasoning.
+- 3.2 Define X and y
+  - Assign input features to X
+  - Assign target variable to y (as applicable)

 Reflection 3: Why did you choose these features?
-How might they impact classification?
+How might they impact predictions or accuracy?

 ---

 ### Section 4.
-Train a Classification Model
+Train a Model (Classification: Choose 1: Decision Tree, Random Forest, Logistic Regression)
-- 4.1 Define X (features) and y (target).
+- 4.1 Split the data into training and test sets using train_test_split (or StratifiedShuffleSplit if class imbalance is an issue).
-- 4.2 Train a classification model using Scikit-Learn (e.g., Decision Tree, Random Forest, Logistic Regression).
+- 4.2 Train model using Scikit-Learn model.fit() method.
-- 4.3 Report accuracy, precision, recall, and F1-score.
-- 4.4 Report Confusion Matrix (as a heatmap) to visualize how well the model distinguishes between classes.
+- 4.3 Evalulate performance, for example:
+  - Regression: R^2, MAE, RMSE (RMSE has been recently updated)
+  - Classification: Accuracy, Precision, Recall, F1-score, Confusion Matrix
+  - Clustering: Inertia, Silhouette Score

 Reflection 4: How well did the model perform?
 Any surprises in the results?

 ---

 ### Section 5.
-Compare Alternative Models
+Improve the Model or Try Alternates (Implement a Second Option)
-- 5.1 Train an alternative classifier (e.g., Random Forest if Decision Tree was used initially).
+- 5.1 Train an alternative classifier (e.g., Decision Tree, Random Forest, Logistic Regression) OR adjust hyperparameters on the original model.
-- 5.2 Compare performance metrics between both models.
+- 5.2 Compare performance of all models across the same performance metrics.

 Reflection 5: Which model performed better?
 Why might one classifier be more effective in this specific case?